-When you add a Survey widget to the page, you can create a survey using the integrated survey designer or by connecting to one of your existing surveys, or connect to an existing survey that is shared with you.
+When you add a Survey widget to the page, you can create a survey using the integrated survey designer, connect to one of your existing surveys, or connect to an existing survey that is shared with you.
 Once you create a survey or select an existing survey, additional widget configuration settings allow you to change its appearance and send data from the app to the survey.
 For example, you can send data from a map in your app to the survey by connecting feature attributes or geometry in the feature layer to questions in the survey.
 All data collected by the survey in your app is stored in the survey’s underlying feature layer.

 The survey content adjusts to fit the width of the widget, which you can resize on the canvas.
 You can configure the widget to ignore a survey’s theme if it doesn’t fit your app design.

 The Survey widget includes the following settings:

 - Create new survey—Create a survey to populate the widget in your app.
-Provide a name, tags, and a summary and click Create.
-A new survey is created in your content and a survey designer window opens.
+Provide a name, optionally provide tags and a summary, and click Create.
+A new survey is created in your content and a survey designer window appears.
 For help designing the survey, see Create and publish a survey in the Survey123 help.

 - Select existing survey—Select a survey that you have already created.If you're an administrator, you can also select surveys created by members of your organization.
 To make changes to the survey, click Edit survey to open the survey designer.
 If the survey for this widget was created with Survey123 Connect, you cannot edit content for survey questions in the designer.